OUR UNIQUE SELLING POINTS

 Frequently Asked Questions

-The BOKU compensation system offers more than just compensation for greenhouse gases.
-The aim of the pilot projects, accompanied by research and development, is to establish structural and sustainable changes on site.
-The BOKU climate protection projects selected by the advisory board aim to provide impulses for innovative climate protection measures in the host country, which will subsequently become extensive, self-sustaining climate protection programs through cooperation between science and the local population.
+The BOKU compensation system offers more than just the offsetting of greenhouse gases.
+The goal of the pilot projects is to establish structural and sustainable changes on-site, accompanied by research and development.
+The BOKU climate protection projects, selected by the advisory board, aim to provide impulses for innovative climate protection measures in the host country.
+These measures are intended to evolve into extensive, self-sustaining climate protection programs through collaboration between science and the local population.

 90-100% of the donations go directly to the climate protection projects.
 The support and administrative activities by employees of the competence center for climate neutrality are financed by BOKU itself.
 The climate protection effectiveness of the projects is ensured by quality criteria, which are checked by the independent advisory board.